UTDallasEPICS/Rainbow-Roundup-Calendar-Event-App/README.md

 - View and update name, phone, and profile  of your own user
 - Can delete your own user
+- Can also toggle preferences for emaila and native notifications

 ### `/profile/:id`